GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_examples.md

 - By using a differentiating colour variable, __you lose the ordinal relationship between entities__.
 Instead, a __gradient of the same colour__ that should be used.
 - Different colours are used to differentiate between distinct entities.

-### Gradient in a Single Colour vs. Gradient between two Colours
+### Gradient in a Single Colour vs. Gradient between two Colours <a id="gradient-in-a-single-colour-vs-gradient-between-two-colours"></a>

 :::{Caution}
 Be cautious when using a __gradient across two different colours__ for data that is __always positive__ (or negative).